 Color theory has proven to be one of the most complicated and tangled things to learn.
-What makes it so complex is the mixture of science and art seasoned with a sprinkle of traditions that makes the whole thing even harder to fully understand.
+What makes it that complex is the mixture of science and art seasoned with a sprinkle of traditions that makes the whole thing even harder to understand fully.
 It’s common to get trapped in the rabbit hole of searching for the correct information and end up reading the color studies for several hours.
 This is literally what has happened to me.

 The modern color theory, which we will discuss in this article, is usually not what you’ve been taught at school.
 The overwhelmingly large number of people had learned that Red, Blue, and Yellow are the primary colors, that you cannot get these three by mixing other colors, and so on.
 This, in fact, is all misinformation and would undermine your design skills.